EOEPCA/proc-ades-dev/README.md

 ### Tests in GitHub Actions

-The file GitHub workflow file [docker-image.yml](.github/workflows/docker-image.yml) defines a series of actions for testing purposes that are performed server-side at every `git push` operations.
+The file GitHub workflow file [docker-image.yml](.github/workflows/docker-image.yml) defines a series of actions for testing purposes that are performed server-side at every `git push` operation.